2021 Montevideo Open

 The 2021 Montevideo Open was a professional tennis tournament played on red clay courts in Montevideo.
-It was the first edition for the women that was also part of the 2021 WTA 125K series.
+It was the first edition for the women and man that was also part of the 2021 WTA 125K series.
 It took place at the Carrasco Lawn Tennis Club in Montevideo, Uruguay between November 8 and 21, 2021.
 The 2020 edition could not take place due to the COVID-19 pandemic.